amitmse/in_Python_/Boosting/README.md

 				reducing training time.

 		SHAP Values (SHapley Additive exPlanations): values provide a way to understand how each feature contributes to the model's predictions.
+Similar to the beta of linear regression.
 			They can help in identifying the most important features and understanding their impact on the model.

 		mRMR (Minimum Redundancy, Maximum Relevance): It's a feature selection algorithm that identifies the most relevant features for predicting the target variable while minimizing redundancy